Our Folktales: The All-time Favourite Folktales of Asia Book Launch

 Rediscover the magic of Asia's most beloved and popular folktales in this one-of-a-kind compilation featuring stories from AFCC's past Countries of Focus (COF).

-The book launch will be held online and will be live-streamed on the Asian Festival of Children’s Content (AFCC)’s Facebook on 3 October 2020 at 6.30pm.
+The book launch was held and live-streamed on the Asian Festival of Children’s Content (AFCC)’s Facebook on 3 October 2020 at 6.30pm.

 What started as a response to a simple call for regional partnership has now burgeoned into a special compilation of all-time favourite folktales that spans across shared narratives and underlines cultural cohesion among contributing nations.